 sudo flatpak update

-This command updates all system-wide Flatpak applications including Slack.
+This updates all system-wide Flatpak applications, including Slack.

 Update Manual RPM Installation

-In contrast, manual RPM installations require downloading the new version from the Slack downloads page and reinstalling.
-Simply follow the same download and install steps from Method 3 with the new version number.
+Manual RPM installations require downloading the new version from the Slack downloads page and reinstalling.
+Follow the same download and install steps from Method 3 with the new RPM file.

-This section addresses common issues you may encounter when installing or running Slack on Fedora.
+Common issues you may hit when installing or running Slack on Fedora, along with fixes.

 Slack Window Appears Blank or White

-If Slack opens but displays a blank or white window, GPU acceleration may be causing rendering issues.
+If Slack opens but displays a blank or white window, GPU acceleration may conflict with your drivers.
 Launch Slack with GPU acceleration disabled:

 slack --disable-gpu